Gabriel Tamaș: Controversies

 Tamaș was known for his controversial lifestyle outside the football pitch, his numerous nights of drinking out and provoking fights or material damages often making the headlines of Romanian media.

 In October 2003, Tamaș was involved in a fight in a nightclub in his native Brașov, with the man he fought needing hospitalization and a surgery to the face.
 In November 2004, he devastated a Poiana Brașov restaurant together with a group of friends after they were denied entrance.
 In November 2005, after playing for Dinamo București in a 1–1 draw with Jiul Petroșani, Tamaș went to party in a nightclub in Brașov and caused a scandal, nearly starting a fight.

 On 14 February 2009, Tamaș was expelled to the reserves of Dinamo București after drinking alcohol and causing a scandal in the team's training camp in Turkey.
 In July 2010, he got intoxicated and started a fight with the waiters at his brother's wedding.
 In December that year, he physically abused his then-girlfriend in a nightclub in Bucharest after accusing her of infidelity.

 In June 2011, he overslept and missed the flight for the national team's tournament in South America after partying until dawn in a nightclub in Poiana Brașov.
-On 11 August that year, Tamaș and his teammate Adrian Mutu were excluded from the Romania squad after they were caught drinking in a bar the previous night, while the national team was preparing for a friendly match against San Marino.
+On 11 August that year, Tamaș and his teammate Adrian Mutu were excluded by coach Victor Pițurcă from the Romania squad after they were caught drinking in a bar the previous night, while the national team was preparing for a friendly match against San Marino.
 Their suspension was lifted after three games.

 In May 2013, after partying in a Bucharest nightclub, Tamaș tried to enter a block of flats for shelter.
 The cleaning lady denied him access, so he broke in the door, went up to the first floor and fell asleep on the stairway.
 He was taken to the police station, where he caused a scandal by yelling at and insulting the officers.
 He received an eight-month suspended sentence for his acts.